Eco-responsible tourism in Gironde and around Bordeaux

 Bordeaux, a green city to visit

-Bordeaux is what's known as a " green city," meaning it implements numerous initiatives for sustainable development and the ecological transition.
+Bordeaux is what is known as a "green city," meaning it implements numerous initiatives for sustainable development and the ecological transition.
 Among other things, it offers more environmentally friendly and economical ways to get around.
 For example, you can find bike rental stations or carpooling areas.
-If you're interested in this topic, here's our article on the Darwin eco-district, a pleasant escape in Bordeaux.

 The Dune du Pilat, a " Grand Site de France " in the Gironde region